AdalynBlack/wlx-overlay-s-wiki/Building-from-Source.md

 WlxOverlay-S can be built thicker or thinner, depending on your needs.
-The use of Rust features allows you to tailor the build to your system.
+WlxOverlay-S makes use of Cargo features to allow you to tailor the build to your system.
 By default, everything is included.

 Help extend this wiki by providing packages for additional distros!